cccbr/belfryprojects/content/docs/020-scoping-project/index.md

 ### When does it need to be finished?

 Is there a date by which the project needs to be completed that will determine the timeline?
 Can the project be linked with a specific anniversary or event, whether local or national?
-The Millennium, Royal Jubilee and Coronation, the end of hostilities during World Wars 1 and 2, and church anniversaries have all been marked by bell projects.
+The Millennium, Royal Jubilee (Figure 2) and Coronation, the end of hostilities during World Wars 1 and 2, and church anniversaries have all been marked by bell projects.
 Sometimes it is other work that sets the timescale – the demolition of an existing church hall to raise money from a residential development makes alterations in the church a priority.

 ![Victoria Jubilee bell, Great Malvern Priory](scoping_fig-2a.jpg)